bimdata/javascript-api-client/docs/IfcApi.md

 > deleteZoneSpaceDeprecated(cloudPk, id, ifcPk, projectPk, zonePk)

-Delete a space of a zone
+Delete the relation between a space and a zone

+Delete the relation between a space and a zone.
 The IFC file will not be updated.
 The remaining spaces are available in API and will be available when exporting an IFC file  Required scopes: ifc:write, model:write

 ### Example